Litter Hero – Queensland Country Bank Stadium

 Measuring Success

-This SRP consisted of 5 phases, trail stage, audit trail stage, extension for the entire 2021 season, audit for 2021 and audit for 2022 season.
+This SRP consisted of 5 phases, trial stage, audit trial stage, extension for the entire 2021 season, audit for 2021 and audit for 2022 season.

-Once the litter debris was collected, it was initially weighed and recorded, then sorted using a process which aligns with the categories highlighted in the AMDI handbook.
-Raw totals of the numbers of each debris category was recorded and then entered into the AMDI database online.
+Once the litter debris was collected, it was initially weighed and recorded, then sorted using a process which aligns with the categories highlighted in the Marine Debris Identification Manual.
+Raw totals of each debris category were recorded and then entered into the AMDI Database.

-Alongside the direct impact of rubbish removal the Litter Hero team also focused on educating the public with a stall visited before the game and whilst doing their rounds at the stadium.
-The mere presence of having a team at each event, whilst wearing the branded high visibility “Litter Hero” vests and carrying around the litter collection buckets with “Ditch the Flick” and “Litter Hero” branding often lead to many positive discussions with spectators.
+Alongside the direct impact of rubbish removal, the Litter Hero team also focused on educating the public through their presence at a stall before the game and whilst doing their rounds at the stadium.
+The mere presence of having a team at each event, whilst wearing the branded high visibility “Litter Hero” vests and carrying around the litter collection buckets with “Ditch the Flick” and “Litter Hero” branding, often lead to many positive discussions with spectators.

-Posts to the ReefClean and TBF social media platforms, and inclusion to the Cowboys Leagues Club members e-newsletter on the 13th May and the 22nd July (with approximate reach of 30, 000 members).
+Posts to the Tangaroa Blue and ReefClean social media platforms, and inclusion to the Cowboys Leagues Club members e-newsletter on the 13th May and the 22nd July (with approximate reach of 30, 000 members).

-- Facebook – 27 Posts made by TBF and ReefClean, with audience reach of 9010 and 539 audience engagements
+- Facebook – 27 Posts made by Tangaroa Blue Foundation and ReefClean, with audience reach of 9010 and 539 audience engagements

-- Instagram – 20 Posts made by TBF and ReefClean, reach of 1730 and 554 audience engagement
+- Instagram – 20 Posts made by Tangaroa Blue Foundation and ReefClean, reach of 1730 and 554 audience engagement

 - Website Articles – 3 articles posted to the Tangaroa Blue Foundation Website